 There are lots of Fiverr alternatives that have great potential to earn money online.
 Fiverr is an overcrowded freelancing website where freelancers fight with each other to decrease their prices.
-So if you’re thinking to find a place to work with dignity, explore these alternatives to Fiverr.
+So if you’re thinking to find a place to work with dignity, explore these alternatives to Fiverr that I listed below.

-You may already have worked on Fiverr and ended up with unhappiness.
+You may already have past experience working on Fiverr and ended up with unhappiness.
 And probably this is the main reason to seek an alternative option.

 - 99designs (graphic)